A natural pest control solution, use fermented rhubarb tea during the plant’s entire growth phase.

 Preparing fermented rhubarb tea

 There are 2 methods, both of which are very effective.
+Note that you should leave the barrel or container open at the top so that air can circulate during fermentation.

 - Macerate 35 to 50 oz (1 to 1.5 kg) rhubarb leaves in 10 quarts (10 liters) water for around 72 hours.

-Filter solids out and retain only the resulting tea.
+Filter out solids and retain only the resulting tea.

 Spray with a spraying bottle or sprayer.

 - The second option is to directly throw the leaves in boiling water, which will jump-start the maceration process.
+Firstly, boiling breaks down cell structure.
+After that, yeast drops in from the air around and gets right to work.

 Let sit for 24 hours and spray on your plants.

-Which plants can fermented rhubarb tea be used on?
+Which plants can fermented rhubarb tea protect?

 On all plants usually attacked by aphids.